mharen/mharen.github.io/blog/2010/2010-03-healthcare-musings-part-4-from-friggin.md

 I’m thrilled to see the whole healthcare thing coming together.
 I am very excited that the most important legislation of my generation will be passed soon!

-I hope upon hope that the new <a href="http://www.reuters.com/article/idUSTRE61O4NV20100319">CBO numbers</a>, predicting some nice deficit cuts (1.3 trillion over 20 years!), will give some republics the excuse they need to get with the program.
+I hope upon hope that the new [CBO numbers](http://www.reuters.com/article/idUSTRE61O4NV20100319), predicting some nice deficit cuts (1.3 trillion over 20 years!), will give some republics the excuse they need to get with the program.
 Imagine how powerful it would be if a bunch of them got on board—it doesn’t have to be a party line vote and I think the CBO report gives them an out.

 They can even rub it in the dems faces by claiming their pressure and work lead to a better, cheaper bill—that might even be true.
 Just vote for the damn thing!